MOVEMENT PRACTICE

 • SoWa Artists Guild Show, Boston City Hall Galleries, Boston, MA

-• pARTners, Gallery 1581, The Boston Graduate School of Psychoanalysis, Brookline, MA
+• pARTners, Juried by Gallery 1581, The Boston Graduate School of Psychoanalysis, Brookline, MA

 • The School Show, Concord Center for the Visual Art/Concord Art Association, Concord, MA